alan-turing-institute/jbc-turing-rss-equality/README.md

 git clone https://github.com/alan-turing-institute/jbc-turing-rss-equality.git
 ```

-The analysis code with the two main formulas used in the paper is in the [equality_model.R](equality_model.R) script.

 To run the analysis requires installing the [R-INLA](https://www.r-inla.org) package:

 ```{R}
 install.packages("INLA",repos=c(getOption("repos"),INLA="https://inla.r-inla-download.org/R/stable"), dep=TRUE)
 ```

+### Analysis

+The analysis code with the two main formulas used in the paper is in the [equality_model.R](equality_model.R) script.

 The analysis script has two file dependencies:
 - `toy_data.RDS` which contains a toy dataset retrieved from public data source
 - `W.adj` which has the LTLA adjacency matrix necessary for including the spatial randon effect in the model

-## Plotting
+### Plotting

-We also include a [plot.R](plot.R) script with code for producing an equivalent of the key figures in the paper using outputs of the two analyses contained here.
+The [plot.R](plot.R) script contains code for producing an equivalent of the key figures in the paper using outputs of the two analyses here.
+Once you have run the two analyses, you can run the plotting script on the outputs.

-To produce the plots, further packages are required.
+To install the required packages for plotting:
-To install those, run:

 ```{R}
 packages <- c(